The Ultimate Attack on Titan Travel Guide to Japan (2026 Edition)

 ⚔️ Attack on Titan THE ATTRACTION at Tokyo Joypolis

-Hidden inside the DECKS Tokyo Beach building in Odaiba, Tokyo Joypolis is an indoor amusement park run by SEGA — and it houses a permanent Attack on Titan walk-through attraction.
+Inside the DECKS Tokyo Beach building in Odaiba, Tokyo Joypolis is an indoor amusement park operated by CA SEGA Joypolis — and it houses a permanent Attack on Titan walk-through attraction.
 You’re enlisted into the Trost District Training Corps, you confront Titans, and the immersive staging does a remarkable job of making you genuinely nervous despite being surrounded by happy tourists.
-For a theme park in a shopping mall, it punches well above its weight.
+For a theme park inside a shopping mall, it punches well above its weight.

 🎢 hexaRide VR — Survey Corps Goes Full 4D

-Also in Odaiba (specifically in DiverCity Tokyo Plaza), hexaRide is a motion-synchronized VR attraction that puts you directly into Attack on Titan action sequences.
+Also in Odaiba (specifically in DiverCity Tokyo Plaza, fifth floor), hexaRide is a motion-synchronised VR attraction that puts you directly into Attack on Titan action sequences.
 Current programs include scenarios drawn from volumes 9–10 and 19–21, with Eren, Mikasa, and Levi as your co-pilots through genuine chaos.
 The motion seats, wind effects, and panoramic VR screens combine to deliver something considerably more intense than your standard theme park ride.
-English screenings are available at certain times — check ahead.
+English sessions are available — check ahead for timing.

 Price: Around ¥1,300